gkm2164/gkm2164.github.io/cv.md

 * Fast Learner, Fast Applier
 * Highly motivated on writing and managing reusable design, and code.
 * Interested in constructing infrastructure.
-* Develop suitable module based on understanding of software architecture.
+* Try to develop suitable modules based on understanding of software architecture.

 ## Work Experience